hminle/shoe-design-using-generative-adversarial-networks/README.md

 ### Acknowledgments

-Thank to [Du Phan](https://github.com/fehiepsi) for your guidance, without it we cannot finish this project.
+Thank [Du Phan](https://github.com/fehiepsi) for your guidance, without it we cannot finish this project.

 ### References
 See our report for detail.